AlecBlance/Junior-FE-Assessment/Task1/README.md

   - About
   - Call To Action
   - Contact
-- _App.jsx_ and _main.jsx_ bootstraps all the componenets to create the whole page
+- _App.jsx_ and _main.jsx_ bootstraps all the components to create the whole page
 - Files outside of the folders are all configurations of the libraries and server